GreenVeggi/Thoth/pages/adaptation pathway.md

-- Dynamic and typically path-dependent, sequence of adaptation in which early adaptation influence the conditions that call for later adaptation.
+- Dynamic and typically path-dependent, sequence of [[adaptation]] in which early adaptation influence the conditions that call for later adaptation.
 An adaptation pathway is a decision-making strategy that is made up of a sequence of manageable steps or decision-points over time.
+	-